Bioconductor/BBS/Doc/BBSoptions.md

 ## RunLongTests

-TRUE or FALSE flag to trigger running of long tests, default is FALSE.
+TRUE or FALSE flag to trigger running of long tests.
+The default is FALSE.
 To enable long tests set the field to TRUE:

     RunLongTests: TRUE

 ## UnsupportedPlatforms

-Comma separated list of platforms not supported, default is empty string.
+Comma separated list of platforms not supported.
+Default is an empty string.
 Possible values are win, win32, win64, mac or the name of a build node.

     UnsupportedPlatforms: win32, mac